 Biography

 Born in Nagoya, Japan.
 Graduated from Tsuda College, majoring in International Development.
 After working as a coordinator for international security issues at the Ministry of Defense in Japan, Mizuno changed her focus to more interpersonal issues.
-By incorporating the act of cooking and eating food, her work explores various ways of communication with selves, others, and the surrounding environment.
-While her work consists mainly of installations, workshops, projects and texts, what she really tries to do is to set the scene to reevaluate the existing values.
-In other words, it is to make a space that ferments.
+Her work incorporates an act of eating food to probe the ways in which we care about ourselves, others, and the surrounding environment.
+Through her art practice, she aims to create intertwined spaces of ‘fermentation’ in a playful way.
 She currently studies in the Global Art Practice MFA program at Tokyo University of the Arts.

 Artist Statement